Skip to main content

 Generating a QSL card

-1. Open the Logbook page and find the contact you want.
+1. Open the Logbook and find the contact you want, or open one of your own activation or hunting folders from Showcase.

-2. Tap the contact row to expand its action buttons.
+2. Tap the contact row to expand its actions.

 3. Click QSL Card.
 A modal opens and generates the card automatically.